SergeyBondarenko/ship_to_elasticsearch/labs/logstash/lab_04.md

 Look at the Logstash console and see the geo information.

 D. Index Data into Elasticsearch.
+Add this to the config and save the file.

 ```
 ...